Cybernetics-Lab-Aachen/InPulS/INSTALL.md

 ## Setup

-1. Check that the dependencies above are installed
+1. Check that the dependencies above are installed.

 1. Install boost and protobuf:
    ```bash